John Lamont

-John Robert Lamont (born 15 April 1976) is a Scottish Conservative Party politician and solicitor who has served in the British House of Commons as the Member of Parliament (MP) for Berwickshire, Roxburgh and Selkirk since 2017.
-Lamont previously served as the Member of the Scottish Parliament (MSP) for Roxburgh and Berwickshire, later Ettrick, Roxburgh and Berwickshire after boundary changes, from 2007 to 2017.
-He has been serving as Parliamentary Under-Secretary of State for Scotland since October 2022.
+John Robert Lamont (born 15 April 1976) is a Scottish Conservative Party politician and solicitor who has served as the Member of Parliament (MP) for Berwickshire, Roxburgh and Selkirk since 2017, and has been Shadow Deputy Leader of the House of Commons since July 2025.
+He previously served as Shadow Secretary of State for Scotland from July to November 2024.
+Lamont served as the Member of the Scottish Parliament (MSP) for Roxburgh and Berwickshire, later Ettrick, Roxburgh and Berwickshire after boundary changes, from 2007 to 2017.
+He served as Parliamentary Under-Secretary of State for Scotland between October 2022 to July 2024.

-Early life
+Early life and career

-John Lamont was born on 15 April 1976 in Kilwinning to Robert and Elizabeth Lamont.
+John Lamont was born on 15 April 1976 in Irvine and raised Kilwinning, the son of Robert and Elizabeth Lamont.
 He was educated at Kilwinning Academy and studied at the School of Law of the University of Glasgow where he gained a first class honours degree.
 He worked as a solicitor at Freshfields in London and then at Brodies in Edinburgh.

 Political career

-In 2002, Lamont stood as a candidate in the London Borough of Lambeth in the Brixton ward where he finished in 10th place.
-As well as becoming involved in local politics, he became the Chairman of his local Conservative association and was the Conservative candidate for Berwickshire, Roxburgh and Selkirk at the 2005, 2010 and 2015 general elections.
+In 2002, Lamont stood as a candidate in the London Borough of Lambeth in the Brixton Coldharbour ward where he finished in 10th place.

+Lamont stood in Berwickshire, Roxburgh and Selkirk on three occasions before being elected in 2017; at the 2005, 2010 and 2015 general elections.
+At the 2005 general election, Lamont came second with 28.8% of the vote behind the Liberal Democrat candidate Michael Moore.
+Lamont came second at the 2010 general election with 33.8% of the vote, again behind Moore.
+At the 2015 general election, Lamont again came second, with 36% of the vote behind the SNP candidate Calum Kerr.

-In May 2007, Lamont was elected Member of the Scottish Parliament for Roxburgh and Berwickshire.
+In May 2007, Lamont was elected Member of the Scottish Parliament for Roxburgh and Berwickshire, gaining the seat from the Scottish Liberal Democrats.
 In the 2011 Scottish Parliament election, he won the newly constituted Ettrick, Roxburgh and Berwickshire seat with an increased majority.
 As an MSP, he served as Scottish Conservative Chief Whip and Parliamentary Business Manager.

 From 1 March to 22 March 2011, Lamont was briefly Convener of the Justice Committee following the resignation of Bill Aitken.
-He caused controversy in May 2011, for accusing Catholic education in the west of Scotland to be 'state-sponsored conditioning of sectarian attitudes'.
-Following the resignation of Annabel Goldie as the Scottish Conservative leader, Lamont had been tipped as a potential candidate to replace her, however he reportedly 'self-destructed' his chances following his remarks on Catholic schools.
-In November 2017, it emerged that Lamont's local party had accepted a £2,000 donation from one of the funders of the Global Warming Policy Foundation, a self-proclaimed "climate sceptic" organisation.
+He caused controversy in May 2011, during a debate on the Offensive Behaviour at Football and Threatening Communications (Scotland) Act, for accusing Catholic education in the west of Scotland to be 'state-sponsored conditioning of sectarian attitudes'.

-Lamont announced his intention to stand down from this Holyrood seat effective 4 May 2017 to stand at the 2017 snap election for the Berwickshire, Roxburgh and Selkirk seat.
+Lamont announced his intention to stand down from this Holyrood seat effective 4 May 2017 to stand at the snap 2017 general election for the House of Commons constituency of Berwickshire, Roxburgh and Selkirk.
 As a constituency MSP, Lamont's resignation triggered a by-election in the constituency, which was won by Rachael Hamilton of the Scottish Conservatives.
-In June 2017, he was elected Member of Parliament for Berwickshire, Roxburgh and Selkirk, with a majority of 11,060 votes; which made the constituency the safest Conservative seat in Scotland.
-He was re-elected to serve as MP at the December 2019 general election, but with a lower vote count of 48.4% and a majority of 5,148.